NurjahanJ/flutter_calculator/README.md

 # flutter_calculator

 ## A simple calculator that can add, subtract, mutiply and divide.
-### There is an option for light anc dark mode and there is a history button that records activity for the record.
+### There is an option for light and dark mode; there is a history button that records activity for the record.